-Some professional photography showing the completed kitchen space can be found here.
+Further information regarding this completed kitchen space can be found here.

 There are many Victorian kitchen designs which have inspired Artichoke projects over the last 25 years, but few really hit the mark as soundly as the National Trust’s Lanhydrock house kitchen.
 It is, in our view, one of the finest examples of Victorian back of house interior design and architecture in Britain.

 Originally Jacobean, the house was damaged by fire in 1881 and it was given an extensive restoration in the high Victorian style.
 With the UK buoyed by the successes of the industrial revolution, the newly restored magnificent country house kitchen was updated with the very latest equipment and technology for staff to cook food for the owners, their guests and other staff.

 The Artichoke kitchen design team has been quietly obsessed with Lanhydrock for many years.
 When the opportunity arose to share our passion and interest with a client, we jumped at it, travelling down to Cornwall with him to help explain why we felt we should take inspiration from it for his bespoke kitchen design.
 Our initial visit was about capturing some of the detail which makes this kitchen so special.

 Artichokes Victorian Kitchen Designs